InScight-Magazine/Content/Issue4/subfiles/sayantani.typ

 #let abstract = "*What if plants could talk?
 Not with words-but with scents.* Plants release special chemicals called VOCs to call for help, warn their neighbors, confuse attackers, and even sabotage rivals.
 Dive into this fascinating world with Sayantani Nath where leaves cry for help, roots make alliances, and researchers uncover nature’s invisible language-one scent at a time."
 #let coverImage = "sayantaniCover.jpeg"
 #let authorImage = "sayantaniFace.jpg"
 #let authorInfo = "*Sayantani Nath* is a budding researcher with a background in entomology and plant-insect interactions, driven by curiosity and a love for understanding nature’s complexities.
-Beyond the lab, I find joy in exploring new places and cultures—travelling fuels my creativity and deepens my appreciation for biodiversity across ecosystems."
+Beyond the lab, she finds joy in exploring new places and cultures; travelling fuels her creativity and deepens her appreciation for biodiversity across ecosystems."
 #let refsFile = "/dataFiles/sayantaniRefs.yaml"
 #let received = (month: 03, day: 6, year: 2025)
 #let category = "Biology"